Assistant Professor of Law

 B.A., University of Alberta

-Professor Varsava’s research interests include the professional responsibilities of lawyers, judges, health care providers, and clinical researchers; procedural practices and norms in the legal and medical contexts; and the language and rhetoric of legal and medical professionals and institutions.
+Professor Varsava’s research areas include civil procedure, courts and judicial decisionmaking, and ethics and professional responsibility in the legal and medical contexts.
 She employs both philosophical and empirical methods to study these topics.

-Professor Varsava has published her research in law reviews and peer-reviewed journals in the humanities and social sciences, and has also published pieces in non-academic venues such as SLATE and Colorado Lawyer.
+Professor Varsava has published her research in law reviews and peer-reviewed journals, and has also published in non-academic venues such as SLATE and Colorado Lawyer.
 Her scholarship has been discussed in media outlets including the The New York Times and the American Bar Association Journal.

 She has also co-written amicus briefs in cases concerning professional responsibility, and has advised clients on professional responsibility issues in legal practice, health care, and clinical research.
 Following law school, Professor Varsava served as a Judicial Law Clerk for the Supreme Court of Colorado.